bruffridge/nasawds-site/pages/getting-started/developers.md

     └── stylesheets/
 ```

-`require('nasawds')` will load all of the NASA Web Design Standard's JavaScript onto the page.
+`require('nasawds')` will load all of the NASA GRC Web Design Standard's JavaScript onto the page.
 The `nasawds` module itself does not export anything.

 The main Sass (SCSS) source file is here: